villeinkinen/villeinkinen.github.io/_pages/home.md

 <span style="font-size: 14px;">The Clean Water Rule, an executive order enacted in 2015, expanded the scope of waters that are federally protected under the Clean Water Act.
 I use a difference-in-differences framework to compare construction employment between the 22 states where the Rule was implemented and the 28 states where it was never implemented due to litigation in regional courts.
 I find that the overall effect of the Rule on construction employment was negligible, likely due to how states with stringent pre-existing state-level regulations selected into implementing the Rule.
 However, a negative effect appears in states that had unsuccessfully litigated against the Rule.
 Furthermore, the decrease in construction activity was most prominent in counties where low-cost compliance options through environmental offset markets were limited.
 The regulator should take steps to avoid supply shortages and monopolistic conditions in the compensation credit market without compromising its environmental integrity.</span>
 </div>

-__Offsetting biodiversity: What drives the choice of offset mechanism in the US Wetland Mitigation Program?__
+__Offsetting biodiversity: What drives the choice of offset mechanism in the US Wetland Mitigation Program?__<br>
 _(with Jessica Coria and João Vaz)_

 <div style="text-align: justify; max-width: 1200px; margin: auto;">